anticipated-chemistry-of-life/GNN/README.md

 To train the models, you can run the two Jupyter Notebooks, `HinSAGE_mol_to_species.ipynb` and `HinSAGE_species_to_mol.ipynb`.

+### Molecules to species
+Currently the model is overfitting a little bit, we might need to switch back to have only the [Classyfire](http://classyfire.wishartlab.com/) as features.
 ## Testing
 ### Molecules to species
 With known species but unknown molecules, the model has a an accuracy of 0.94 (with threshold at 0.5 or above considered as *present*).